psilvaricardo/React/ReactCG2023/README.md

   - Making Apps Interactive and Reactive
   - Handling Events
   - Updating the UI & Working with "State"
-  - Take a closer look at Components and State.
+  - Take a closer look at Components and State
+* `06-rendering-lists-conditional-content`: We will continue working on our demo application from previous module.
+In this section, the goal of this section is:
+  - Working with real dynamic content
+  - Rendering Dynamic Lists
+  - Rendering Conditional Content only when certain conditions are met

 # JS Array Functions